Blaine Robison, M.A.

 The abrupt change in tone in verse 7 has historically puzzled Bible scholars, but most today view the psalm as a unity, probably composed for the celebration of Sukkot (Kidner 375).
 Moses had decreed that the words of the Torah must be read to the congregation in every Sabbatical year at Sukkot as a covenant renewal (Deut 31:10-13).
 The prophetic section of Psalm 95:7-11 is a powerful reminder of what happened when Israel failed to obey God's instruction.
 When Yeshua attended a Sukkot celebration he pointed out the guilt of Judean leaders who did not live by Torah expectations (John 7:19).

-His: Grk. autos, personal pronoun; referring to ADONAI (Heb.
-YHVH) in verse 6. voice: Grk. phōnē can mean (1) an auditory impression, sound, noise defined in the context; (2) the faculty of producing speech, voice; or (3) a system of communication, language (1Cor 14:10; 2Pet 2:16).
+His: Grk. autos, personal pronoun, which refers to ADONAI (Heb.
+YHVH) in verse 6 of the psalm. voice: Grk. phōnē can mean (1) an auditory impression, sound, noise defined in the context; (2) the faculty of producing speech, voice; or (3) a system of communication, language (1Cor 14:10; 2Pet 2:16).
 The word often is used in the Besekh of articulated sound from a human mouth.
-In the LXX phōnē generally renders Heb. qôl (SH-6963; BDB 876), sound or voice, the first usage of which is God's voice (Gen 3:8), and second the human voice (Gen 3:17), and these usages occur frequently in the Tanakh with various kinds of expression (DNTT 3:113).
+In the LXX phōnē generally translates Heb. qôl (SH-6963; BDB 876), sound or voice, the first usage of which is God's voice (Gen 3:8), and second the human voice (Gen 3:17), and these usages occur frequently in the Tanakh with various kinds of expression (DNTT 3:113).

 The phrase "His voice" alludes to the biblical reality that throughout the Tanakh YHVH is the One who speaks for Elohim.
 Only twice in the Tanakh does the Holy Spirit speak to someone (Ezek 3:24; 11:5) and even there the Spirit spoke in the name of YHVH.
 Paul does not imply hearing an audible voice, but that this quoted passage is ADONAI speaking.

-8 do not harden your hearts as in the provocation, according to the day of testing in the wilderness,
+8 do not harden your hearts as in the rebellion, according to the day of testing in the wilderness,

 do not: Grk. mē, adv., a particle of qualified negation that rules out any implications ("suggestions") that could be involved with what should (could, would) apply (HELPS). harden: Grk. sklērunō, pres. subj., to harden; become inflexible; obstinately stubborn, resisting what God says is right (HELPS).
 In the LXX sklērunō translates the Heb. chazaq, which means to be or grow firm, be strong (SH-2388; BDB 304), first in Exodus 4:21.
 The verb is used repeatedly in the Exodus narrative of Pharaoh's heart being hardened, first by himself (Ex 8:15, 32; 9:34) and then by ADONAI (Ex 9:12; 10:20, 27; 11:10; 14:8).
 "Hardening" meant that Pharaoh stiffened his resistance to complying with God's expressed will, which God knew he would do.

-as: Grk. hōs, adv. in: Grk. en, prep. the: Grk. ho, definite article. provocation: Grk. parapikrasmos, embitterment, with a connotation of rebellion as incitement to divine wrath; provocation.
-The noun occurs only in Hebrews (also verse 15 below).
-The LXX substitutes parapikrasmos in Psalm 95:8 for the location name Heb.
+as: Grk. hōs, adv. in: Grk. en, prep. the rebellion: Grk. ho parapikrasmos, embitterment, with a connotation of rebellion as incitement to divine wrath; irritation, provocation, rebellion.
+The noun occurs only in this letter (also verse 15 below).
+In the LXX of this verse parapikrasmos substitutes for the location name Heb.
 Meribah (SH-4808), which means strife or contention.
 The actual name of the place in the Wilderness of Sin ("Seen") was Rephidim, but Moses renamed the place Meribah because there the Israelites grumbled over the lack of water (Ex 17:2-3).
 On that occasion Moses struck the rock at God's instruction to supply water (Ex 17:5-6).

 "It was taught: R. Judah said, With ten trials did our forefathers try the Holy One, blessed be He: two at the sea, two because of water, two because of manna, two because of the quails, one in connection with the golden calf, and one in the wilderness of Paran."
 (Arachin 15a)

-The fact that the psalmist specifies the testing in the wilderness, does not exclude the wilderness of eastern Egypt (Ex 14:3).
+The fact that David specifies the testing in the wilderness, does not exclude the wilderness of eastern Egypt (Ex 14:3).
 The ten incidents in which Israelites tested God may be identified as,

 ● Grumbling before crossing the Red Sea (Ex 14:10-12; Ps 106:7).